moq-wg/moq-transport/draft-lcurley-warp.md

 ~~~
 {: #warp-subscribe-format title="Warp SUBSCRIBE Message"}

-After receiving a CATALOG message ({{message-catalog}}), the receiver sends a SUBSCRIBE message to indicate that it wishes to receive the indicated tracks within a broadcast.

 * Subscription ID:
 Identifies a given track from the Catalog or the Composition(broadcast) encompassing